scizz/darkfire/README.md

 ## What is Pokémon Darkfire?

 Pokémon Darkfire is a former binary ROM hack of Pokémon Emerald.
+This ROM hack features a dark & gritty storyline and a brand new region to explore!
 It is currently being redeveloped using the [pokeemerald](https://github.com/pret/pokeemerald) decompilation project, along with a small collection of other feature branches.

 ## What feature branches are included?